the-byte-sized/the-byte-sized.github.io/_posts/2024-10-20-some-useful-tips-and-tricks-about-form-validation-in-javascript.md

 >
 > -- <cite>[Wikipedia][1]</cite>

-To my advice, one of the most important task we have while building a form is to ensure that the data is proactively validated.
+To my advice, one of the most important tasks we have while building a form is to ensure that the data is proactively validated.

 Of course, there MUST be validation on the backend as well, that's mandatory. ☝️

 Never validate data only on the front-end!
 This might be dangerous. ☢️

-But, actually, the real reason why you should do that, is to preserve the mental health of your user.
+But, actually, the real reason why you should do that is to preserve the mental health of your user.
 Really! 😂

-As a matter of fact, as a user, I often run into long and/or complex and evil form that gives no hint to me about what I should do next or if the data that I provided is correct. 😈
+As a matter of fact, as a user, I often run into long and/or complex and evil forms that give no hint to me about what I should do next or if the data that I provided is correct. 😈

-These are some question that I'm sure even you had while filling-out this kind of forms:
+These are some questions that I'm sure even you had while filling out this kind of forms:

-1) Is there life on mars? 👽
+1. Is there life on Mars? 👽
-2) Will the code I wrote yesterday compile? 🤔
+2. Will the code I wrote yesterday compile? 🤔
-3) But most importantly...
-Why the hell is the f**** submit button disabled?!? 🤬
+3. But most importantly...
+Why the hell is the f\*\*\*\* submit button disabled?!? 🤬

-Well, to be honest sometimes happens that the submit button is ALWAYS enabled (really?). 😶
+Well, to be honest, sometimes it happens that the submit button is ALWAYS enabled (really?). 😶

 As a developer, I strive to do my best to avoid these frustrating situations.